Sourcing

 5 Boolean Operators You Need to Know

-What Is a Boolean Operator?
+What is a Boolean operator?

 The truth is very few recruiters write their own Boolean strings and even fewer have mastered it.
 In a space where everyone is looking for a competitive advantage to land the best talent, this could be yours.
 All you need to do is learn, simplify, and practice.
 It’s that simple.
-We held a webinar with Batman (Mike Cohen) to show you how to do this – you can watch it here.

 It doesn’t have to be time consuming, and effective use of Boolean search can keep costs low, eliminate your need for yet another tool, and reduce your time to fill.